The below is a summary only. See the Membership Handbook for full list of benefits (including insurance cover) terms, conditions and exclusions.

-- any care, treatment, advice, service or goods provided for the physical or mental health of a person;
+- any consultation, interaction, support, treatment, advice, or service provided for the physical or mental health of a Patient; or

-- any report or opinion provided by You (and any examination for the purpose of preparing such report), other than for the purposes of treatment, which has been requested by a third party such as a lawyer, insurer or statutory body; and
+- any health-related examination, report or opinion prepared by You at the request of a third party, such as a lawyer, insurer or statutory body; or

 Membership benefits include accredited education and resources to help prevent or mitigate loss, as well as assist you with meeting ongoing CPD requirements.
 Visit the risk education page on our website to find out full details about upcoming events and workshops or how to access and complete our on-demand education and resources.

 If You are first diagnosed during the Period of Insurance with Human Immunodeficiency Virus (HIV), Hepatitis B, Hepatitis C, Extremely Drug‑Resistant Tuberculosis (XDR TB), Multidrug‑Resistant Tuberculosis (MDR TB) or New Delhi metalloenzyme enterococci (NDM‑1) We will pay You $25,000 if You: